niol/sd-keepaneye/README.md

 It features the following functionality:

 * send mail upon job failure: this feature is provided by `keepaneyed` which monitors systemd events using the D-Bus interface.
+It monitors all jobs and all failures.

 ## Alternatives

+### `OnFailure=`

 The `OnFailure=` alternative consists in defining a unit called when the monitored service fails.
 The drawback of this appproach is that this